-Regular readers of our #CroakeyGO series will know that Dr Lesley Russell manages to combine some spectacular walks with a busy schedule writing on health policy – here she is at Inside Story on United States healthcare battles, and there she is at John Menadue’s blog on the poor value provided by private health insurance.
+Regular readers will know that Dr Lesley Russell manages to combine some spectacular walks with a busy schedule writing on health policy – here she is at Inside Story on United States healthcare battles, and there she is at John Menadue’s blog on the poor value provided by private health insurance.

 As you will discover below, Russell has recently returned from another walk – this time in Japan.